Bashshar ibn Burd

-Abū Muʿādh Bashshār ibn Burd (أبو معاذ بشّار بن برد; 714–783), nicknamed al-Muraʿʿath (المرعّث, 'the wattled'), was a Persian poet of the late Umayyad and early Abbasid periods who wrote in Arabic.
-Bashshar was of Persian ethnicity; his grandfather was taken as a captive to Iraq, but his father was a freedman (mawla) of the Uqayl tribe.
-Some Arab scholars considered Bashshar the first "modern" poet, and one of the pioneers of badi' in Arabic literature.
-It is believed that the poet exerted a great influence on the subsequent generation of poets.
+Abū Muʿādh Bashshār ibn Burd (أبو معاذ بشّار بن برد; 714–783), nicknamed al-Muraʿʿath (المرعّث, 'the wattled'), was a poet of Persian descent who wrote in Arabic during the late Umayyad and early Abbasid periods.
+His grandfather was taken as a captive to Iraq, and his father became a freedman (mawla) of the Uqayl tribe.
+Some scholars consider Bashshar the first "modern" poet in Arabic literature.

 Life

 Bashshar was born into a family of Persian stock.
 He was blind from birth and said to have been ugly, in part a result of smallpox scarring on his face.
-He grew up in the rich cultural environment of Basra and showed his poetic talents at an early age.
-Bashshar fell foul of some religious figures, such as Malik ibn Dinar and al-Hasan al-Basri, who condemned his poetry for its licentiousness.
-He exchanged Hija with several poets.
-Being anti-Mu'tazili, he criticized Wasil ibn Ata, who by some accounts is considered the founder of the Mutazilite school of Islamic thought.
+He was described as a heavily built, unusually tall man with prominent, disfigured eyes.
+His brothers also shared similar physical deformities, providing his literary rivals and theological opponents—most notably the poet Safwan al-Ansari—with ample material to exploit in their satirical attacks against him and his family.

+His poetry, often characterized by its libertinism, drew condemnation from prominent local religious figures, including Malik ibn Dinar and al-Hasan al-Basri.
+Bashshar frequently exchanged satirical poetry (hija) with contemporary poets and theological opponents.
+As an opponent of the Mu'tazilite school of thought, he explicitly directed his satires at its traditional founder, Wasil ibn Ata.

-After the Abbasids built Baghdad, Bashshar moved there from Basra in 762.
-Bashshar became associated with the caliph al-Mahdi.
+Following the establishment of Baghdad, Bashshar relocated to the new capital around 762 and eventually became associated with the court of Caliph al-Mahdi.
 Due to his libertinism, al-Mahdi ordered him not to write further love poetry.
 Bashshar quickly violated the ban.